-It's definitely time, past time, to update this annual list of heat-beaters.
-Feel free to clip and save, mix and match, or add your own.
+It's definitely time, way past time, to update this annual list of heat-beaters.
+Feel free to clip and save, mix and match, and add your own.

-1. Delete all unwanted emails without opening them.
+1. Delete all unwanted e-mails without opening them.
 Especially if they're from types who are always a bit hot under the collar anyway.
 If you must open any, under no circumstances reply.
 Soon you'll be on their heated level.
-Last year I heard from a Satanist -- no, actually he said he was a pagan -- and, you guessed it, he was hot as hell.
+I heard from a satanist the other day -- no, actually he said he was a pagan -- and, you guessed it, he was hot as hell.

 2. Forget talk radio and 24/7 television news.
-Switch to the classical musical station.
-Vivaldi is a comfort, Dvorak about as stirring as you need, Beethoven's symphonies a little too bombastic, and Mozart's perfect -- as always.
+Tune out National Progressive Radio and switch to the classical station.
+Vivaldi is a comfort, Dvorak about as stirring as you need, Beethoven's symphonies much too bombastic, and Mozart's perfect -- as always.
 Listening to the well-named Amadeus is like looking up at the clear night sky out in the country and hearing the music of the spheres.
 Or get out Miles Davis and John Coltrane's classic, "Kind of Blue."
-(I hereby nominate Miles Davis -- along with Gershwin, of course -- as the greatest American composer of the 20th Century.)
+(I hereby nominate Miles Davis -- along with Gershwin, of course -- as the greatest American composer of the 20th century.)